 Another silk ribbon treat is the pretty woven needlecase ‘Woven Dreams’ on page 66 stitched by Queenslander Gabrielle Henderson and was a runner up in the Just Gorgeous competition.

-More Aussie magic abounds with the elegant jewellery role, ‘Prized Possessions’ (p62) and the stunning floral mirror frame, ‘Reflections’ (p22).
+More Aussie magic abounds with the elegant jewellery rolL, ‘Prized Possessions’ (p62) and the stunning floral mirror frame, ‘Reflections’ (p22).

 If you enjoy more of a challenge, I’m sure you will find great satisfaction in tackling the Schwalm embroidered tea cloth, ‘Sense of Place’ on page 40.